-CBT Comparable PBT Accommodation Accommod PBT Administration Guidelines A3g A3h ELA/Literacy Assessments, including items, response options, and passages • Text-to- Speech • Human Reader/ Human Signer Available on: DC CAPE ELA Assessments ELA/Literacy Assessments, including items, response options, and passages • Human Reader/ Human Signer Before Testing: Purpose: The purpose of the Human Reader/ Human Signer accommodation for the DC CAPE ELA/literacy assessment is to provide access to printed or written texts on the DC CAPE ELA/literacy assessments for a very small number of students with print-related disabilities who would otherwise be unable to participate in the assessment because their disability severely limits or prevents their ability to access printed text by decoding.
+CBT Comparable PBT Accommodation Accommodation PBT Administration Guidelines A3g A3h ELA/Literacy Assessments, including items, response options, and passages Text-to- Speech Human Reader/ Human Signer Available on: DC CAPE ELA Assessments ELA/Literacy Assessments, including items, response options, and passages • Human Reader/ Human Signer Purpose: The purpose of the Human Reader/ Human Signer accommodation for the DC CAPE ELA/literacy assessment is to provide access to printed or written texts on the DC CAPE ELA/ literacy assessments for a very small number of students with print-related disabilities who would otherwise be unable to participate in the assessment because their disability severely limits or prevents their ability to access printed text by decoding.
 This accommodation is not intended for students reading somewhat (i.e., only moderately) below grade level.
 Identification for Accommodations Registration File: Student's accommodations registration file must have Human Reader/Human Signer selected.
-Tools for Identification: IEP teams/504 Plan Coordinators should use the decision-making tool available in Appendix D: Text-to-Speech, or Human Reader/Human Signer Guidance for English Language Arts/Literacy.
-(ELA/L) Assessments to inform their decision-making.
-Materials: Read Aloud Kits, which include one copy of the student test booklet and answer document and an extra test booklet for Test Administrators (Human Reader/Signer).
+Tools for Identification: IEP teams/504 Plan Coordinators should use the decision-making tool available in Appendix D: Text-to-Speech, or Human Reader/Human Signer Guidance for English Language Arts/Literacy (ELA/L) Assessments to inform their decision-making.
+Materials: Read Aloud Kits, which include one copy of the student test booklet and answer document and an extra test booklet for Test Administrators (Human Reader/ Human Signer).
 Test Administrator Training: Test Administrators providing this accommodation must review: Read Aloud Kits at least two school days prior to testing, with kits provided to schools for this purpose.
 Review of Read Aloud Kits must occur in a SECURE ENVIRONMENT.
-Appendix B: Test Administration Protocol for the Human Reader Accessibility Feature for Mathematics and Science Assessments.
-Appendix L: Human Signer Guidelines (signers only).
-Appendix L: Human Signer Guidelines (signers only).
+Appendix B: Test Administration Protocol for the Human Reader Accommodation for English Language Arts/Literacy (ELA/L) Assessments, and the Human Reader Accessibility Feature for Mathematics and Science Assessments Appendix L: Human Signer Guidelines (signers only).
+Appendix M: DC CAPE Assessments for Students with Visual Impairments, Including Blindness.